algorand/sandbox/README.md

 The private network environment creates and funds a number of accounts in the algod containers local `kmd` ready to use for testing transactions.
 These accounts can be reviewed using `./sandbox goal account list`.

-Private networks also include an `Indexer` service configured to synchronize against the private network.
+Private networks also include an `Indexer` API service configured to synchronize against the private network.
 Because it doesn't require catching up to one of the long running networks it also starts very quickly.

 The `dev` configuration starts a private network using the latest release with these algod configuration customizations:
 * `"DevMode": true` - In dev mode, every transaction being sent to the node automatically generates a new block, rather than wait for a new round in real time.
 This is extremely useful for fast e2e testing of an application.